tshepang/blog/content/The Man from Earth.md

 +++

 For a movie that is almost entirely made of dialog, this is exciting.
-It\'s also the first time I saw the [Tony Todd] play an ordinary character, which he does very well.
+It's also the first time I saw the [Tony Todd] play an ordinary character, which he does very well.

 I wish there would be more restraint: the overreaction by some of the